Close Banner

 March, April, May

-Based solely on the weather, springtime is our favorite time of the year to visit Orlando, particularly March and early April.
-It starts to warm up consistently after the winter months and cold fronts hoppen less frequently, but it’s not quite scorching hot yet.
-There aren’t too many rainy days either, and the humidity is lower.
+Based solely on the weather, springtime is our favorite time to visit Orlando, particularly in March and early April.
+It starts to warm up consistently after the winter months.
+Cold fronts hoppen less frequently, but it’s not quite scorching hot yet.
+There aren’t too many rainy days either!
+Plus, the humidity is lower.

-Perhaps the most challenging part of springtime weather is that temperatures rise and fall quickly like a roller coaster in a single day.
-It may start out as a cool morning, then temperatures reach their peak in the afternoon and finally ends as a chilly evening after the sun goes down.
+Perhaps the most challenging aspect of springtime weather is that temperatures rise and fall rapidly, like a roller coaster, within a single day.
+It may start out as a cool morning, then temperatures reach their peak in the afternoon and finally end as a chilly evening after the sun goes down.
 March will be the most unpredictable in this way.
-By the time May rolls around, warmer weather will be more consistent as it transitions into the hot, summer months.
+By the time May rolls around, warmer weather will be more consistent as it transitions into the hot summer months.

 What to Pack

-• Comfortable clothes that you can layer: Similar to the fall season, you likely won’t need heavy outerwear, but the mornings and evenings may be cool enough to need a light jacket or sweater.
+• Comfortable clothes that you can layer: As in the fall, you likely won’t need heavy outerwear, but mornings and evenings may be cool enough to warrant a light jacket or sweater.
 If you’re visiting later in the season, you’ll more than likely be fine without needing to layer clothing.

 • Comfortable shoes: You know the drill by now.
-Broken-in sneakers or walking sandals would be best to protect your froggy feet.
+Broken-in sneakers or walking sandals are best for protecting your froggy feet.

 • Ponchos: We’d definitely recommend them for May, as it’s closer to the rainy season.
-If you have space in your luggage, it doesn’t hurt to pack so you can avoid buying them at the parks in case there’s rain in the forecast.
+If you have space in your luggage, it doesn’t hurt to pack them so you can avoid buying them at the parks if rain is in the forecast.

-• Swimsuits: Spring can bring great weather for swimming!
+• Swimsuits: Spring can bring great swimming weather!

 Overall, Central Florida has a subtropical climate, so you can expect warm temperatures year-round.
-It's super important to research Disney World weather, so you're able to pack accordingly.
+It's super important to research Disney World's weather so you can pack accordingly.
 What is your favorite season to visit?

 Hoppy planning!